Beau Brummell: Military career

-In June 1794, Brummell joined the 10th Light Dragoons, later the Tenth Royal Hussars as a cornet, the lowest rank of commissioned officer, and soon after had his nose broken by a kick from a horse.
+In June 1794, Brummell purchased a cornet's commission in the British Army's 10th Light Dragoons, and soon after had his nose broken by a kick from a horse.
 His father died in 1795, by which time Brummell had been promoted to lieutenant.
 His father had left him an inheritance of some £30,000.
 Ordinarily a considerable sum, it was inadequate for the expenses of an aspiring officer in the personal regiment of the Prince of Wales.
-The officers, many of whom were heirs to noble titles and lands, "wore their estates upon their backs – some of them before they had inherited the paternal acres."
-Officers in any military regiment were required to provide their own mounts and uniforms and to pay mess bills, but the 10th in particular had elaborate and nearly endless variations of uniform.
+The regiment's officers, many of whom were heirs to noble titles and lands, "wore their estates upon their backs – some of them before they had inherited the paternal acres."
+British cavalry officers were all required to pay for their own mounts and uniforms along with mess bills, but the 10th Light Dragoons in particular had elaborate and nearly endless variations of uniform.
 Their mess expenses were unusually high because the regiment frequently enjoyed banquets and entertainment.

-For such a junior officer, Brummell took the regiment by storm, fascinating the Prince:
+For such a junior officer, Brummell took the regiment by storm, fascinating the Prince of Wales:

 "[T]he first gentleman of England", by the force of his personality.
 He was allowed to miss parade, shirk his duties and, in essence, do just as he pleased.
 Within three years, by 1796, he was made a captain, to the envy and disgust of older officers who felt that "our general's friend was now the general."

-In 1797, when his regiment was sent from London to Manchester, he immediately resigned his commission, citing the city's poor reputation, undistinguished ambience and want of culture and civility.
+In 1797, when his regiment was sent from London to Manchester, Brummell immediately resigned his commission, citing the city's poor reputation, undistinguished ambience and want of culture and civility.